ronnymajani/iyte-master-thesis-template/README.md

 - Main headings are set to use **16pt** font size
 - Subheadings are set to use **14pt** font size
 - The default font size is set to **12pt**
+- Paragraph indent is set to **1.27cm**
+- There is no spacing between consecutive paragraphs
+- **2x1.5** spacing is used before and after each heading/subheading
+- **2x1.5** spacing is used between the chapter number and it's title